snimaginglab/CT_Head/README.md

 # FSL for Brain Segmentation in CT Scans

 This is an FSL-based pipeline of Bash scripts, which orients, smooths, and segments CT images of the human brain.
-The pipeline consists of 3 steps, each of which with their own Bash script:
+The pipeline consists of 3 steps, each with their own Bash script:
 1. CT preprocessing
 2. CT segmentation (for which there are two scripts to choose from with different thresholds)
 3. calculate stats (volume, mean intensity, etc.)